-- (4) Represents \$778,500 thousand aggregate principal amount, net of original issue discount of \$78,395 thousand. - (5) The borrowed shares must be returned to us at the end of the loan availability period under the share lending agreements or earlier in certain circumstances.
+(3) Represents \$778,500 thousand aggregate principal amount, net of original issue discount of \$78,395 thousand.

+(4) The proforma as adjusted shares issued excludes up to 262,399,983 shares issuable in connection with this offering.
+The borrowed shares must be returned to us at the end of the loan availability period under the share lending agreements or earlier in certain circumstances.
 We believe that under U.S. GAAP, as presently in effect, the borrowed shares will not be considered outstanding for the purpose of computing and reporting our earnings per share, although the borrowed shares will be outstanding for corporate law purposes.
 Immediately prior to the merger, the number of authorized shares of common stock will be increased to 4,500,000,000.